babelouest/ulfius/README.md

 ## Hello World! example application

-The source code of a hello world using Ulfius could be the following:
+The source code of a hello world using Ulfius is the following:

 ```c
 /**